 And it’s not just this way for wizards.
 No spellcasting class—not clerics, not druids, not paladins, no one—has to “re-prepare” their spells every day; they only have to spend 1 minute per spell level adding a new spell to their list of prepared spells for the day, if they choose to swap spells out for new ones.

 Aside from wanting to announce that I would be revising some of my earlier material, the other reason for this post is because I went to Reddit to confirm that I was reading the rules correctly with this new revelation, and I found that many other people were also surprised at the daily preparation mechanic being absent.
-By posting this clarification I hope to inform others who have been handling this class incorrectly.
+By posting this clarification, I hope to inform others who have been handling this class incorrectly.